andyparfei/kickstart/README.md

 ```
 git pull [Your Repo Created Above]
-cd CMSaasStarter ## or your repo name if different
+cd kickstart ## or your repo name if different
 npm install
 ## Create an env file.
 You'll replace the values in this in later steps.
 cp .env.example .env.local